Law Commission of India: Law Commissions in Independent India

 The tradition of pursuing law reform through the medium of a law commission was continued in post-independent India.
-The first law commission in independent India was established in 1955 and since then twenty more law commissions have been established.
+The first law commission in independent India was established in 1955 and since then twenty-two more law commissions have been established.
 Each of these commissions have been chaired by a prominent legal personality in India and has made a significant contribution to the legal diaspora of India.
 The contribution of each of these commissions has been enumerated below.

 First Law Commission

 The First Law Commission of independent India was established in 1955.
 The chairman of this commission was M. C. Setalvad, who was also the first attorney-general of India.
 The term of this commission was established as three years (which by convention has been followed till date) and this commission submitted its last report on 26 September 1958.
 The reports submitted by the First Law Commission of India are as under.